scalar-labs/scalardb/docs/api-guide.md

 {% capture notice--info %}
 **Note**

 Specifying a transaction ID is useful when you want to link external systems to ScalarDB.
-Otherwise, you should use the `start()` method.
+Otherwise, you should use the `begin()` method or the `start()` method.

 When you specify a transaction ID, make sure you specify a unique ID (for example, UUID v4) throughout the system since ScalarDB depends on the uniqueness of transaction IDs for correctness.
 {% endcapture %}